 - Disallows anyone who may have access to this users credentials to log in through the User Interface and gain access to information they should not otherwise see.
 In short, it is more secure.

 - The only way to reset the password for an API only User is for an Admin to click “Reset Password” on the user page and go through the email process to change the password.

 - A small number of integrations may require access to page layouts in order to work properly.
 If API Only User is active, they will fail (so this should be tested before you deploy).

 Sometimes (depending on how it is built/syncing with Salesforce) an integration can only “see” fields if they have access to a Page Layout the fields are visible on.
 For that reason, you need to create custom Page Layouts that include every field on an object that your integrations may need to read or write to.

 Often, cloning your Admin Page Layouts is a good place to start with this process.
-As the integration user isn’t human, you don’t have to worry about the page layouts being clean and how their flow works.
-Simply ensure the fields are visible to the user.
+As the integration user isn’t human, you don’t have to worry about the Page Layouts being clean and how their flow works.
+Simply ensure the fields are visible to the Profile.

 Once you have the Integration User(s) created, it’s best practice to migrate one integration at a time.
 Start with the lowest risk integrations first and work your way up.
 Ensure Permission Sets originally applied to the original Admin for each integration are also applied to this user.
 Watch for failed logins and check your audit trail

 Organizations can be reluctant to invest in having a dedicated license for integrations, but the ROI of doing so is fantastic.
 Not only in terms of decreasing risk, but also data integrity and the cost savings in simplifying the maintenance of your instance.
 Whether you have an internal Salesforce Administrator or use a Salesforce Partner, the time savings of having an Integration User provides a massive time and cost savings.